ssawchenko/jekyllblog/_posts/2014-03-20-google-glass-trials-tribulations.md

 * [OAuth Wiki](http://en.wikipedia.org/wiki/OAuth)

-Authentication
-- Looks like most glassware apps use oauth/oauth2 to provide authentication (unfamiliar with this)
-- If we get device <--> glass communication we could share eWEB settings (security?)

 <a name="Staticcards"></a>
 #### (GDK) Static cards cannot have a PendingIntent attached to them
 There is no way to attach a menu (Intent action) to a static card put into the timeline through the GDK.
 It is only possible